 Are parks open?

 Parks are allowed to remain open for outdoor exercise.
-You can visit parks with members of your household but you must not arrange to meet with other households.
+You can visit parks with other people for exercise purposes as long as you follow the rules on who you can exercise with.

 Are children’s playgrounds open?